BurgiSimon/PlayerScale/README.md

 # PlayerScale

 A client-side Fabric mod for Minecraft 1.21.11 that lets you visually resize player models.
 The scaling is purely cosmetic and only visible to you - other players are not affected.
+This was created since i used similar feature when playing Hypixel Skyblock with the Skytils mod.

 ## Features